-HarvestPlus supports the Rwanda Agriculture Board (RAB) to breed, test, and release varieties of iron beans developed through our partnership with the International Center for Tropical Agriculture (CIAT).
+HarvestPlus supported the Rwanda Agriculture Board (RAB) to breed, test, and release varieties of iron beans developed through our partnership with the International Center for Tropical Agriculture (CIAT).
 Beans are the predominant staple food in Rwanda.

-We work with private farmers, cooperatives, and non-governmental partners to produce and multiply certified seed of released varieties for delivery to farmers.
+We worked with private farmers, cooperatives, and non-governmental partners to produce and multiply certified seed of released varieties for delivery to farmers.
 A payback system ensures that poor farmers receive free seed, which they repay in kind upon harvest.

 Public awareness campaigns leverage the power of mass media and local icons, including music stars, to educate Rwandans on micronutrient deficiencies and the benefits of iron beans.